-The landlords submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on January 12, 2016, the landlords sent the tenants the Notices of Direct Request Proceeding by registered mail to the rental unit.
-The landlords provided a copy of the Canada Post Customer Receipt containing the Tracking Numbers to confirm these mailings.
-Based on the written submissions of the landlords and in accordance with sections 89 and 90 of the Act, I find that the tenants have been deemed served with the Direct Request Proceeding documents on January 17, 2016, the fifth day after their registered mailing.
+The landlords submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on January 12, 2017, the landlords personally served the tenants the Notices of Direct Request Proceeding.
+The landlords had the tenants and a witness sign the Proofs of Service of the Notices of Direct Request Proceeding to confirm personal service.
+Based on the written submissions of the landlords and in accordance with section 89 of the Act, I find that the tenants have been duly served with the Direct Request Proceeding documents on January 12, 2017.